Mars is the fourth planet out from the Sun. It is also the second smallest planet in the Solar System after Mercury.

-Mars is a terrestrial planet like Earth, Venus and Mercury which means it is made of minerals, metals and other elements that make up rock and it has a solid surface.
-The large amount of iron oxide on the surface gives Mars its reddish colour, which is why it is often called the Red Planet.
-It has two tiny, irregular shaped moons, Phobos and Deimos.
+Mars is a terrestrial planet like Earth.
+This means that it has a solid surface you could stand on.
+It is made of minerals, metals and other elements that make up rock.
+Mars is often called the Red Planet.
+This is because it is covered with lots of iron oxide (or rust) giving it a reddish colour.
+It has two tiny, potato-shaped moons called Phobos and Deimos.

-The diameter of Mars is about half the diameter of Earth and because of its smaller size and mass the surface gravity on Mars is about 40% of that on Earth.
-Mars has a thin atmosphere mainly consisting of carbon dioxide (95%), argon (2%) and nitrogen (2%).
+Mars is about half the diameter of Earth.
+As it is smaller in both size and mass the gravity on Mars is about 40% of that on Earth.
+Mars has a thin atmosphere mainly made of carbon dioxide (95%), argon (2%) and nitrogen (2%).

-Huge dust storms can cover the entire planet which makes the surface look different sometimes.
-Mars has polar ice caps mostly made of frozen water and it looks like there may have been lakes on the surface a long time ago.
-If there was liquid water on Mars in the past it is possible that life could have existed there.
+Mars has huge dust storms which can cover the entire planet and change how the surface looks.
+It also has polar ice caps mostly made of frozen water.
+There are lots of features on Mars which look like they were created by moving water a long time ago.
+If there once was liquid water on Mars it is possible that there was life.